jaimeol/jaimeol/README.md

 Hello everyone! 👋

-I'm Jaime, student at 42 Madrid.
+I'm Jaime, student at 42 Madrid and I also am studyin informatic engineering at UNED.

 My GitHub is a reflection of my journey in software development, showcasing projects that illustrate my progress and ongoing learning.
 Here you will find all of my 42 common-core projects and some other interesting projects I will be doing on my own.